Bernardo Bertolucci says TV shows better than Hollywood now

 SAD HOLLYWOOD

-"I like when they last 13 episodes but then there is a new series coming with another 13 episodes," he said, laughing, comparing them to novels printed in installments in 19th century newspapers.
+"I like when they last 13 episodes but then there is a new series coming with another 13 episodes," he said, laughing, comparing them to novels printed in instalments in 19th century newspapers.

 "Apart from a few independent productions, I think that everything that comes from Hollywood is generally sad.
 It makes me very sad".